MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 3. Add a validation data annotation to the **Butterfly** model class to ensure that the users complete the Quantity field.

-4. Add validation data annotations to the **Butterfly** model class to ensure that the users complete the **Characteristics** text box and type a string with a length shorter than 50 characters.
+4. Add validation data annotations to the **Butterfly** model class to ensure that the users complete the **Characteristics** text box, and type a string with a length shorter than 50 characters.

 5. Add a validation data annotation to the **Butterfly** model class to ensure that the users complete the PhotoAvatar field.